Susan Neiman: Awards and honors

-In 2014 Neiman was the recipient of the International Spinoza Prize and an honorary doctorate from the University of Sankt Gallen.
+In 2014, Neiman was the recipient of an honorary doctorate from the University of St. Gallen.
 She delivered the Tanner Lectures on Human Values at the University of Michigan in 2010.
 In 2018, she was elected to the American Philosophical Society, and received the Lucius D. Clay Medal for her contributions to German-American relations.
+She served as the Gifford Lecturer for 2021–2022 at the University of Edinburgh.
+In 2021, she was awarded the August Bebel Prize of the German Social Democratic Party, and in 2023 she received the Order of Merit of Brandenburg.
+She is also a 2025 Thomas Mann Fellow.